avikde/koduino/README.md

 #### As a developer

 1. **Porting to new chips:** This process is much easier than with libmaple, or Aeroquad32, etc. because this library uses a (relatively) portable interface layer, the ST standard periperal library, to try and use the same Arduino core code to interface with several microcontrollers.
-The alternative, to begin with the register map for each new chip, is tedious at best (trust me, I tried).
+The alternative, to begin with the register map for each new chip, is tedious at best (trust me, I tried ;) ).
 1. **Open-source hardware:** No custom bootloaders are required.
 You can literally make your own board from one of the reference designs (repo coming soon), or even begin straight from the microcontroller datasheet reference schematic, and get your own hardware working quickly.

 ### Get started